 On the call of the Designated Federal Official (DFO), Rear Admiral Shepard M. Smith, NOAA, the Hydrographic Services Review Panel (HSRP) meeting was convened on September 23, 2020, via webinar.
 The following report summarizes the deliberations of this meeting.
-The public comments are in Appendix A on page 23.
-The agenda, presentations, and all meeting documents are available for public inspection online at:
+The agenda, presentations, and documents are available for public inspection online at